kerfaiyass54/vehicule_rent_app/README.md

 ### Database
-- databse: it contains the tables and different data for the database initialization.
+- database: it contains the tables and different data for the database initialization.

 ### Additional Files
 - `README.md`: Project documentation.